ydkmlt84/Maintainerr_docs/docs/Installation.md

 Docker is Maintainerr's supported method of installation.

 Images for amd64 & arm64 are available under `jorenn92/maintainerr` and `ghcr.io/jorenn92/maintainerr`.
 The containers data location is set as /opt/data.
-A docker [volume][tooltip] is strongly encouraged to persist your configuration.
+A Docker [volume][tooltip] is strongly encouraged to persist your configuration.

 [tooltip]: https://docs.docker.com/storage/volumes/#start-a-container-with-a-volume "Click here to be taken to the Docker documentation page on volumes."